andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query inputs__ src

-Returns list of the image's inputs.
+Returns a list of the input's inputs.

 For an image without inputs the result is the empty list.